jordanos/django-chat-server/README.md

 Furthermore, upon termination of a WebSocket connection, the server initiates the unsubscription of the channel instance from the associated groups.
 This proactive measure is undertaken to optimize resource utilization and maintain system efficiency.

+- The system also supports the establishment of a global limit for users within groups or rooms.
+This functionality can be configured by accessing the `MAX_USERS_IN_ROOM` option within the designated directory path: config/settings.

 ## Quick Start